AncientTrinity/internal_inventory_tracker/README.md

 # Internal Inventory Tracker

-# Ticketing system and Screens
+# User managment

-This is a how all the ticketing screens will look like
+This  is a screens for Usermanagement just like in the api this is the screens only the Admin and IT can see and create